deNeedo/Encryptor/README.md

 ![client_login_success](./assets/client_login_success.png)

-If you are already logged in to the system, you will see this message:
+If you are already logged in to the system, you will see this log:

 ![client_login_warning](./assets/client_login_warning.png)

-When you try to log in, using the username that does not exists in the system, you will see this message:
+When you try to log in, using the username that does not exists in the system, you will see this log:

 ![client_login_failure](./assets/client_login_failure.png)